The restaurants worth the trip in Budapest. bistros, neo-classics, neighbourhood favourites, and the rooms locals book first.

 Halászbástya Étterem ★ 4.0

-Halaszbastya Etterem occupies the neo-Romanesque Fisherman's Bastion on Castle Hill, with modern Hungarian tasting menus and panoramic Danube views over Pest in Budapest.
+Halaszbastya Etterem occupies the neo-Romanesque Fisherman's Bastion on Castle Hill, with modern Hungarian tasting menus and panoramic Danube views over Pest.

 Signature: Hungarian tasting, Goose liver